qoomon/actions--template/README.md

-# actions--template
+# GitHub Actions Template
-A template for creating new actions
+A template for creating new TypeScript GitHub Actions

 ### Usage
 - Create a new repository by clicking on the 🟩 `Use this Template` button at the top right